jimschenchen/jimschenchen.github.io/_pages/about.md

   - /about.html
 ---

 My name is Chenyue (Jim) Li.
 I'm an incoming PhD student in the Department of Computer Science and Engineering at HKUST, under the supervision of [Prof Binhang YUAN](https://binhangyuan.github.io/site/).
-My research interest primarily focuses on large language model and AI system.
-Additionally, I am also interested in cybersecurity, operating system and full stack development.
+My research interest primarily focuses on AI for Science(AI4S), aiming to boost the scientific discovery by leveraging the power of AI.
+Additionally, I also have complementary background in database， distributed Systems, cybersecurity and full-stack development.

 Education
 -----